kaist-dmlab/SELFIE/README.md

 Official tensorflow implementation of *SELFIE*.
 Specifically, in this implementation, we tested the performance of *SELFIE* using two popular convolutional neural networks, DenseNet [(Huang et al., CVPR 2017)](http://openaccess.thecvf.com/content_cvpr_2017/html/Huang_Densely_Connected_Convolutional_CVPR_2017_paper.html) and VGG [(Simonyan et al., CVPR 2015)](https://arxiv.org/abs/1409.1556), on three simulated noisy data sets. *Active Bias* [(Chang et al., NIPS 2017)](http://papers.nips.cc/paper/6701-active-bias-training-more-accurate-neural-networks-by-emphasizing-high-variance-samples) and *Co-teaching* [(Han et al., NIPS 2018)](http://papers.nips.cc/paper/8072-co-teaching-robust-training-of-deep-neural-networks-with-extremely-noisy-labels), which are the two state-of-the-art robust training methods, were compared with *SELFIE*.

 ## 1. Overview
 *SELFIE* trains the network on precisely calibrated samples together with clean samples.
-That is, it *selectively* correct the losses of the training samples classified as *refurbishable* and combine them with the losses of clean samples to propagate backward.
+As in below Figure, it *selectively* correct the losses of the training samples classified as *refurbishable* and combine them with the losses of clean samples to propagate backward.Taking advantage of this design, SELFIE effectively prevents the risk of noise accumulation from the false correction and fully exploits the training data.

 <p align="center">
 <img src="figures/key_idea.png " width="450">